basvanwesting/genetic-algorithm/README.md

 * Make fitness/simple_sum generic
 * Does Fitness need an associated trait for Genotype?
 Can this be made more lightweight?
 * Add simulated annealing strategy
-* Check all log statements, and try to move them to Reporter events
 * Review scaling in HillClimb as it doesn't feel right in its design approach

 ## MAYBE